-The Greenspaces Manager line manages two parks development officers who are primarily involved in the delivery of the parks capital investment programme and for the repairs and replacement of the parks infrastructure: footpaths, gates, signs, bins, fences, etc. There is also a professional events officer and two professional arboricultural officers whose duties and responsibilities include the support of activities and conditions in Sir Joseph Hood and all other open spaces.
+The Greenspaces Manager line manages two parks development officers who are primarily involved in the delivery of the parks capital investment programme and for the upkeep and replacement of the parks infrastructure: footpaths, gates, signs, bins, fences, etc.

+There is also a professional events officer and two professional arboricultural officers whose duties and responsibilities include the support of activities and conditions in Sir Joseph Hood MPF and all other open spaces.
 Both the development and repair works and the arboricultural works are mainly undertaken by specialist contractors commissioned by, and reporting to, the relevant professional officers.
-The events role is mainly concerned with providing support and advice, especially in relation to safety, for small-scale outdoor events produced by the local community groups, at least insofar as Sir Joseph Hood MPF is concerned as the capacity for larger events (fun fairs, circuses, faith group festivals and the like), is more limited there.
+The events role is mainly concerned with providing support and advice, especially in relation to safety, for small-scale outdoor events produced by the local community groups, at least insofar as the area is concerned as the capacity for larger events (fun fairs, circuses, faith group festivals and the like), is more limited there.
+Two officers in the team have considerable practical experience of ecological issues and the Warden of